vulhub/vulhub/README.md

 ## Notice

-1. To prevent permission errors, it is best to use the root user to execute the `docker` command.
+1. To prevent permission errors, please ensure that the docker container has permission to access all files in the current directory.
-2. Some docker images do not support running on ARM machines.
+2. Vulhub does not support running on machines with non-x86 architecture such as ARM for now.

 ## Contribution